How to Apply

 If you have been employed in a social work setting, one of your references provided in the "Reference" section of the online application must be a supervisor who can address your knowledge, skill and readiness for graduate social work education

-Transcripts from all colleges attended are required to complete your application.
+Submitting your application without transcripts will delay review of your application.
 It is highly preferred that your uploaded transcripts accompany your online application.It is acceptable, however to upload “copies’ of the transcripts (not advising reports or academic records) to your application

 If admitted, official transcripts from the bachelor degree conferred institution must be sent to KU Graduate Admissions.
 NOTE: Offers of admission can be rescinded if a lower GPA transcript occurs in the semester that the student completes a bachelor degree program.